Thank you for your interest in the Occidental Arts & Ecology Center.

 Fragrances: Please do not wear colognes or perfumes during your stay.

-Smoking is not allowed anywhere on the property except at the picnic table across the road from the barn.
+Smoking: Smoking is not allowed anywhere on the property except at the fire pit outside of the meeting hall.
 We are very serious about this due to fire danger.
 Please properly dispose of your extinguished butts.

-Quiet Hours: After 10:00 pm, please do not drum anywhere, or make music or loud noise in the yurts or guest rooms.
+Quiet Hours: After 10:00 pm, we ask all guests to please not make loud noise or play amplified music.
 Acoustic music is OK in the meeting room and dining room after 10:00 pm.

-Meeting Room Kitchenette: You can make tea or coffee here.
+Meeting Hall Kitchenette: You are welcome to make tea or coffee and help yourself to snacks.
 Please clean up after yourself.